 There are two key questions that all test managers need answers to: What is the current state of a test project?
 And how much more testing do you need to do?
-Creating a dashboard that uses charts and
+Creating a dashboard that uses charts and graphs to measure test progress can help answer those questions accurately.
+And your dashboard will also provide fast answers when management comes asking how things are going.

 In my experience, test managers rely too heavily on defect rates to track progress of test projects.
 Defect numbers are important but they don't tell the whole story.
 To create a big picture of how a test project is moving along, test managers should measure and report: